 Where to stay: Experience the beauty of the outside by heading to one of the Natural Retreat's lodges.

-What to eat: Check out The Retreat Tearoom & Bistro for freshly-made bakes and evening Bistro-style grub.
+What to eat: Check out The Retreat Tea Room & Bistro for fresh bakes all day and Bistro-style grub in the evening.
 Located in the pretty village of Grassington, in the heart of the Yorkshire Dales, you can expect an emphasis on locally-sourced, hearty fare, as well as great coffee.

 For city-lovers...
 Visit York

 Exquisite York is well-worth visiting for cute shops, charming tearooms and cosy pubs.